Bol, Croatia

 Also one of the things Bol is known for is its red wine Plavac Mali.
-Plavac Mali, among other wines, is currently produced by the Stina vinery in the center of the town of Bol.
+Plavac Mali, among other wines, is currently produced by the Stina winery in the center of the town of Bol.
 The building where the winery is located was originally built in 1903 by the local Viners guild, which is also the oldest Viners guild in Dalmatia.

 Climate

 Since records began in 1981, the highest temperature recorded at the local weather station was 39.0 C, on 9 August 2017.
 The coldest temperature was -7.4 C, on 7 January 2017.

 Demographics

 In 2021, the municipality had 1678 residents in the following 2 settlements: